 The content below will familiarize you with the predominant fish species and all there is to know before fishing.

 Rainbow trouts are carnivore fish, but their diet varies as they age and grow.
 While they’re small fish, they eat more insects, larvae, worms, snails, or other light creatures.

 Once they grow in size, they eat smaller fish like minnows or anchovies.
 Therefore, the best bait for trout is undoubtedly live bait.

 The best time to fish for them is during the early morning (dawn), maybe two hours at most after sunrise, and in the late evening (dusk).
 This is because trout tend to eat in low light.

 Sacramento is home to the trout family because of the water temperatures.
 Trouts prefer a large influx of running and cold water – preferably icy.

 The Lower Sacramento River’s dams regulate the flow of icy water from Shasta Lake, California’s main water source.

 Best Rainbow Trout Season

-There are several seasons for trout fishing on the Sacramento River.
+There are several reasons for trout fishing on the Sacramento River.
 The most prolific fishing seasons are spring, summer, and fall.
-During those seasons, Keswick Dam’s flows are usually sufficient.
+During those seasons, places like Keswick Dam’s flows are usually sufficient.

 Best Trout fishing technique